 - get up slowly when getting out of bed and sit on the edge of the bed for a minute or so before standing

 - avoid bending down to pick up items

 - avoid extending your neck – for example, while reaching up to a high shelf

-- do exercises that trigger your vertigo so that your brain gets used to it and reduces the symptoms (do these only after care is taken that you do not fall and have support if needed)
+- do exercises that trigger your vertigo, so your brain gets used to it and reduces the symptoms (do these only after making sure you won't fall, and have support if needed)